 Check your daily Times Guide for times and locations of other Meet and Greet opportunities.

-The closest spot to grab a bite is either the Columbia Harbor House (walk toward Liberty Square) or the Pinocchio Village House (walk toward Cinderella Carrousel).
+The closest spot to grab a bite is either the Columbia Harbor House (walk toward Liberty Square) or the Pinocchio Village House (walk toward Prince Charming Regal Carrousel).

 There are not any shops specifically associated with Peter Pan’s Flight, however you will be able to find lots of Tinker Bell merchandise at the Town Square Theatre where she also makes appearances throughout the day.

 Based on Disney’s 1953 film, Peter Pan’s Flight opened with Magic Kingdom on October 3, 1971.
 An earlier version first opened in Disneyland on July 17, 1955.
 Both Tokyo Disneyland (1983) and Disneyland Paris (1992) also have Peter Pan’s Flight.